Posted on September 15 2018

 second layer: combats disease

 We’re used to seeing and tasting this earthy spice in South Asian food - from richly flavored curries to brightly colored rice - but the talents of turmeric don’t stop there.
 It has been used in Ayurvedic medicine for centuries to treat disease - including indigestion, infections, liver problems, and open wounds.
 Modern medicine loves turmeric too, primarily for its component curcumin.
 Turns out that in addition to warding off nasties with its antifungal and antibacterial properties, recent studies have also supported the use of curcumin as an anticoagulant to help prevent blood clots.
 Turmeric has even been demonstrated to reduce disease activity in patients with rheumatoid arthritis and to interfere with the development, growth, and spread of cancer cells.
 Its remarkable anti-inflammatory properties have led to its use as a natural replacement for steroids in some diseases.
+For more information about the health benefits of turmeric and curcumin, travel here.

 third layer: cleanses the chakras